Warwickshire Road Safety Partnership to hold free road safety event for Warwickshire residents this autumn – Warwickshire County Council

 “I’d encourage everyone to come along and take the opportunity to talk to road safety experts on the best ways to stay safe.
 Together we can reduce the number of collisions that take place on our roads.”

-To find out more about this event please email roadsafetyeducation@warwickshire.gov.uk or to read more about Project EDWARD week of action visit projectedward.org.
+To find out more about this event email roadsafetyeducation@warwickshire.gov.uk or read more about Project EDWARD week of action.